Last Updated on October 31, 2023 by Kieran Beckles

 This feature will shed light on the ingredients, recipes, cooking processes, ordering experiences and customer reviews related to both of these British dog food brands.

-(Skip to the good part: You can save 50% on your first and second Butternut Box orders by clicking here).
+(Cut to the chase: We recommend Butternut Box and you can save 50% on your first box and 50% on your second box by clicking here)

 What Is Butternut Box?